AronasGITHUB/edi/README.md

 2. Open a terminal, and type the following: `chmod +x install.sh && ./install.sh`.
 This makes the file executable, and executes the autoinstaller.
 3. Done!
 Type `edi` in the terminal and do your editing.

+## Contributing
+You are free to contribute, check the `CONTRIBUTING.md` file for guidelines.

+## License
+This project is licensed under the GNU General Public License.